Tight triangulations of closed 3-manifolds: Introduction

-The first main result of this paper (in Section 4) is a converse of Proposition \ref{prop:BDTh2.24}: if a triangulated closed 3-manifold is tight with respect to a field of characteristic $\neq 2$, then it must be (orientable, neighbourly and) stacked.
+The first main result of this paper (in Section 4) is an extension of Proposition \ref{prop:BDTh2.24}: If a closed, triangulated 3-manifold is tight with respect to a field of odd characteristic then it must be (orientable, neighbourly and) stacked.
 This result answers Question 4.5 of \cite{DM} affirmatively, in the case of odd characteristic.
-As a consequence of Proposition \ref{prop:sminimal} it follows that the K\"{u}hnel-Lutz conjecture is true in a special case, namely, if ${\rm char}(\FF) \neq 2$ then any $\FF$-tight triangulated closed 3-manifold is strongly minimal.
+As a consequence of Proposition \ref{prop:sminimal} it follows that the K\"{u}hnel-Lutz conjecture is true in a special case, namely, if ${\rm char}(\FF) \neq 2$ then any $\FF$-tight, closed, triangulated 3-manifold is strongly minimal.